 If your toddler starts biting around the time her molars emerge:

-- Head over to this article for lots of suggestions about easing teething pain.
+- Head over to our article about easing teething pain.

 Seeking Oral Stimulation